-The following instructions are keyed to items in the Form 990-PF Entity section.
+The following instructions are keyed to items in the Form 990-PF Heading section on page 1.

 Name and Address

 If the organization operates under a name different from its legal name, give the legal name of the organization but identify its alternate name, after the legal name, by writing "aka"(also known as) and the alternate name of the organization.
 The address used must be that of the principal office of the foundation.